We make bullfinches and other birds from cotton wool. Master Class. Video / Toys with own hands, patterns, video, MK

 Master class: Stork as a gift

-Volumetric application - an unusual optiongreeting card with the birth of a baby.
-This hand-crafted article will become a touching reminder of a wonderful event.
-To make a three-dimensional stork, you will need:
+Volumetric applique - an unusual optiongreeting card for the birth of a baby.
+This DIY craft will become a touching reminder of a wonderful event.
+To make a three-dimensional stork you will need:

 • cardboard;